dmgolembiowski/svelte-partial-hydrating-prerenderer/README.md

 Marking a component as hydratable is very simple.

 > This is what the v1 prototype looks like.
-I have an [alternative api][v2_idea] I'm currently working on.
+I have an [alternative api][v2_idea] idea I might work on at some point.

 ~~~html
 <script>